adamjberg/adamjberg.github.io/personal/_posts/2020-09-25-breadth-first-search-a-walk-in-the-park-chapter-one.md

 My brain would like to introduce the next thread of this story.
 The idea that everything is the same and returns to the same place.
 Throughout this story, this idea will be conveyed both explicitly and implicitly.
 Keep an eye out for it in my writing and in the thoughts you inevitably have while reading.

 ### Find your why
 I've been doing a lot more reading than normal lately (it's becoming my normal, so that's probably the last time I can say that).
 [Start With Why](https://amzn.to/2EA5NuD) and [Find Your Why: A Practical Guide for Discovering Purpose for You and Your Team](https://amzn.to/3cyeuSP) are a couple of books I read earlier this year by Simon Sinek.
-The concept of category creation is similar to the principles behind Sinek discusses in these books.
+The concept of category creation is similar to the principles Sinek discusses in these books.
 Both argue that having a solid reason for doing something will make you a leader in that area.
 For Sinek, this is the "why".
 For the pirates, this is the POV (Point of View).
 See the [play bigger site](https://www.playbigger.com) for a better summary of what they're talking about.

 ### Microsoft can’t escape appearance
 Across both books Microsoft is consistently presented as a company that is not a category king and lacking a strong vision.
 In these kinds of book Apple tends to be the company that receives praise for designing new categories.
 While I agree this is the social sentiment, I'm not sure if it will continue to hold true.
 I'm watching Microsoft make some moves that are pretty impressive.
 On June 4, 2018, Microsoft [announced](https://blogs.microsoft.com/blog/2018/06/04/microsoft-github-empowering-developers/) it was acquiring Github.
 On March 16, 2020, just two years later, [Github buys npm](https://github.blog/2020-03-16-npm-is-joining-github/).
 Shortly after, Microsoft releases the [new Microsoft Edge browser](https://www.forbes.com/sites/kateoflahertyuk/2020/06/21/microsoft-issues-stunning-body-blow-to-chrome-with-bold-new-browser-moves/#3422621f5bb7) (now running based on the Chromium engine).
 This week they announced they were acquring [ZeniMax Media](https://news.microsoft.com/2020/09/21/microsoft-to-acquire-zenimax-media-and-its-game-publisher-bethesda-softworks/), primarily known for the development of The Elder Scrolls and Fallout video game franchises.
 The next day they [announce](https://blogs.microsoft.com/blog/2020/09/22/microsoft-teams-up-with-openai-to-exclusively-license-gpt-3-language-model/) they teamed up with OpenAI to licence the GPT-3 language model.